 Managing Household Hazardous Waste (HHW)

-It is important to encourage people to always monitor hazardous materials and store them appropriately.
-But, what happens when you don’t want or need a product anymore?
-Local municipalities may have collection events throughout the summer months, but these are often inconvenient or not a top priority at the time.
+Encouraging people always to monitor hazardous materials and store them appropriately is important.
+But what happens when you don’t want or need a product anymore?
+Local municipalities may have collection events throughout the summer months, but these are often inconvenient or not a top priority.
 A qualified hazardous waste disposal and transportation company can assist you with managing your household hazardous materials at any time of the year.

 How Do You Know if a Substance is Hazardous?